jcorreia11/streamlit-solubility/README.md

 streamlit run solubility_app.py
 ```

-Paste your SMILES strings in the SMILES imput box and explore!
+Paste your SMILES strings in the SMILES input box and explore!